event banner left

 ISDN’s deployment requires specific infrastructure - ‘Telephone Exchange Equipment’ from the service provider, which is not universally available.
 This limitation means it is either hard to come by or entirely unavailable in many areas.

 VoIP technology allows for voice communication and other telephony services like fax, SMS, and voice messaging over the Internet.
-Unlike ISDN networking, which uses copper lines and analog signals, VoIP converts voice into digital packets and sends them over an IP network.
+Unlike ISDN networking, which uses copper lines to transmit a digital signal, VoIP converts voice into digital packets and sends them over an IP network.
 It offers significant advantages in terms of cost, flexibility, and features.

 Factors